Van der Waals engineering of ultrafast carrier dynamics in magnetic heterostructures

-We proceed to evaluate the detailed energy-, momentum- and time-dependent evolution of the photoexcited carriers across the three surfaces as presented in Figure~\ref{fig2}.
-Panel (a) shows the photoemission intensity difference between the excited state spectrum taken 40 fs after the arrival of the pump pulse and an average of the equilibrium spectrum measured at $\Delta t < 0$.
-The red (blue) regions correspond to the gain (loss) of the photoemission signal, and can be interpreted as excited electron (hole) populations.
-From the difference spectrum of MnBi$_2$Te$_4$ we are able to see a distinct excitation of electrons above the quasi-2D bands with a Rashba-like splitting, while the excited holes are distributed across the continuum of BCB states.
-In contrast, both SL and QL terminations of MnBi$_4$Te$_7$ exhibit strong excitation signals from electrons mainly in regions above the BCB states.

-The time-dependence of the electron (hole) dynamics in the BCB and quasi-2D states is examined by integrating the intensity within an energy- and $k$-window of 40~meV and 0.03~Å$^{-1}$, respectively, centered $\pm$40~meV above (below) $E_F$.
-These integration regions are placed at different $k$-values for electrons and holes in order to track the intensity difference in distinct BCB and quasi-2D bands.
-Fig.~\ref{fig2}(b) presents the resulting time-dependent intensity around $E_F$ for electrons, represented by red, orange and brown circles, as well as holes, represented by light and dark blue circles that are color-coded according to the integration regions in the insets.
-For all surfaces, the intensity due to excited carriers initially matches the pump-probe cross-correlation integral (see dashed peak in Fig.~\ref{fig2}(b)).
-The increase in the signal then slows down before reaching a short plateau which is followed by a decay back to equilibrium that is achieved around 5~ps after the excitation.
+The time-dependence of electron (hole) dynamics in the BCB and surface states is examined by integrating the intensity within an $(E,k)$-region spanning 40~meV and 0.03~Å$^{-1}$, respectively, centred $\pm$40~meV above (below) $E_F$.
+These integration regions are placed at different $k$-values for electrons and holes in order to track the intensity difference for regions composed mainly of BCB (intensity away from $\Gamma$) or surface bands (intensity around $\Gamma$).
+Figure~\ref{fig1}(f) presents the resulting time-dependent intensity around $E_F$ for electrons, represented by red and orange curves, as well as holes, represented by light and dark blue curves that are color-coded according to the integration regions in the inset.
+The intensity due to excited carriers initially matches the pump-probe cross-correlation integral (see dashed peak in Fig.~\ref{fig1}(f)).
+The increase in signal then slows down before reaching a plateau, which is followed by a decay back to equilibrium that is achieved around 5~ps after the excitation.
+The intensity difference corresponding to excited holes at -40~meV reaches its maximum at $\Delta t \approx 0.2$~ps.
+For excited electrons at 40~meV, the maximum excitation density is achieved significantly later, at $\Delta t \approx 0.8$~ps.
+The $E$-dependent decay dynamics is determined by inspecting the intensity difference integrated in $(E,k)$-regions tracking the intense surface band, as shown in Fig.~\ref{fig1}(g).
+The signal furthest from $E_F$ rapidly increases during excitation and then decays exponentially while the transient population of excited electrons closer to $E_F$ builds up more slowly.
+This behavior is consistent with a cascading of intraband scattering processes from higher-lying states \cite{Hajlaoui2012, Sobota2013}.
+The faster transient build-up of holes close to $E_F$ observed in Figs.~\ref{fig1}(f)-(g) reveals an apparent asymmetry in electron and hole dynamics, which is indicative of a shift of the chemical potential induced by the photodoping \cite{Crepaldi2012}.
+Such a shift is demonstrated in Supplementary Figure S1.
+The slower decay dynamics of excited electrons and holes close to $E_F$ is driven by the evolution of the electronic temperature and associated Fermi-Dirac distribution after excitation when a quasi-thermal equilibrium is attained \cite{Crepaldi2012}.